-Although most companies don’t report their financial statements in common ratios, these ratios may help in comparing two companies which differ in size.
-By expressing all the parameters in terms of percentage of sales or assets, the bias can be removed.
+Although most companies don’t report their financial statements in common ratios, these ratios may help compare two companies that differ in size.
+By expressing all the parameters in terms of the percentage of sales or assets, they can remove bias.
 One can use common size ratios to benchmark the company against the best in the business.
-This will help in evaluating where the business stands on various parameters as against competitors.
+This will help evaluate where the business stands on various parameters against competitors.

 Comparing the Performance of a Company over a Period of Time

-Common size financial statements can also be used to evaluate the performance of a company over different periods of time.
-One can evaluate what percentage of sales was the cost of goods sold 5 years before, as compared to the current figure.
+Common-size financial statements can also be used to evaluate a company’s performance over different periods of time.
+One can evaluate what percentage of sales was the cost of goods sold 5 years before compared to the current figure.
 This can present a fair idea of how the company has fared in respect of various years.